dedsec-lucy-4141/PowerShell-Email-Sender-Script/README.md

 - Be cautious about storing your password in plain text within the script.
 Use an "App Password" or a more secure method for handling credentials.
 - Enabling "Less secure apps" in your Google Account settings might be required for the script to work.

-## License

-This script is provided under the MIT License.